 These accounts are a privilege and as such can be revoked if misused.
 All questions should be addressed to the Systems Manager of the Statistical Computing Facility in room 499 Evans Hall, 643-7407.

-Class accounts may be issued to individual students by the instructor or GSI if the course requires computer access.
-These accounts are issued in bulk to the instructor or GSI and cannot be created at the request of individual students.
+If a course requires computer access, class accounts are typically issued to individual students by the instructor or GSI.
+These accounts are issued in bulk to the instructor or GSI.
 Course instructors should request (Google Form) class accounts a couple of weeks before the term begins.
-If you require a computing account for your Statistics course, please see your GSI.
+Students in smaller courses may request an account directly.

 Faculty accounts are issued to official faculty members of the department.